 Prerequisite: Physical Education 462.
+Lecture, 1 hour; laboratory, 5 hours.
 Examines the basic principles of dance composition.
 Gives the student the opportunity to use these principles in choreographing his/her own dance studies.

 820 Dance Production II (4) UC:CSU